ibm-cloud-docs/schematics/delete-schematics-data.md

 The scope of deletion is limited to data stored in {{site.data.keyword.bpshort}} service and its backup.

 Following points does not include in the scope of deletion of {{site.data.keyword.bpshort}} objects.
-- The deletion or removal of the {{site.data.keyword.cloud_notm}} resources that were provisioned by using {{site.data.keyword.bpshort}}.
+- The deletion or removal of the Cloud resources that were provisioned by using {{site.data.keyword.bpshort}}.
-- The data stored by the {{site.data.keyword.cloud_notm}} resources provisioned by the {{site.data.keyword.bpshort}}.
+- The data stored by the Cloud resources provisioned by the {{site.data.keyword.bpshort}}.
 - At the time of {{site.data.keyword.bpshort}} object deletion, you are provided with the option to destroy the cloud resources.
 However, it is suggested to independently confirm and destroy the Cloud resources from the cloud services.
-You can explore the list of Cloud resources, from the [{{site.data.keyword.cloud_notm}} resource list](https://cloud.ibm.com/resources){: external} page.
+You can explore the list of Cloud resources, from the [Cloud resource list](https://cloud.ibm.com/resources){: external} page.

 ## Deleting {{site.data.keyword.bpshort}} objects from UI
 {: #delete-schematics-data-ui}